Custom eLearning Solutions

 Example:

-A compliance module addresses client confidentiality using real‑world scenarios such as elevator conversations, photos of whiteboards, and file naming conventions.
+Reduce audit, safety, and policy risk while protecting delivery consistency and project margin.
 It demonstrates how seemingly harmless actions can become a liability and explains how to sanitize work for different audiences.
 Completion is recorded for audit purposes.

 Situational Simulations